Doha: Msheireb Museums

-Msheireb Museums is a project by Msheireb Properties that celebrates the histories of four historic heritage houses in the heart of Msheireb Downtown Doha, the capital city of Qatar.
-Msheireb Museums are an integral part of the inner city's regeneration of the old commercial centre, with its traditional community-based lifestyle.
-The restoration of the four heritage houses Bin Jelmood House, Company House, Mohammed Bin Jassim House, and Radwani House into world-class museums is a vital part of the Msheireb Downtown Doha development.
-The Msheireb Museums are part of the first phase of the Heritage Quarter of Msheireb Properties’ QR20 billion (US$5.5 billion), 310,000 sq m development.
+Msheireb Museums is a complex of history museums housed in four historic heritage houses of Msheireb Downtown Doha, the old commercial centre of the city.
+Each house explores a different aspect of the country's history through the trades and careers of its former residents: slavery, the oil industry, and folk arts and traditions.

+The restoration of the four heritage houses Bin Jelmood House, Company House, Mohammed Bin Jassim House, and Radwani House into world-class museums is a part of the first phase of the Heritage Quarter of Msheireb Properties' QR20 billion (US$5.5 billion), 310,000 sq m development.
 The museum was also included in the 2018 world's best new buildings list of the Royal Institute of British Architects.

 Atmosphere

 In the pre-modern era, Doha's architectural landscape was characterized by densely clustered dwellings interconnected by narrow passageways, a design that offered mutual shade, privacy, and safety to residents.
 This urban configuration persisted until the latter part of the 20th century.
 Traditional building techniques in Doha emphasized climate adaptation.
 Thick stone walls, often reaching 0.6 m in width, served as effective thermal insulators, mitigating heat transfer to the interior.
 Facades typically featured minimal fenestration to maintain privacy and regulate internal temperatures.
 When present, windows were often internal and shuttered, frequently shielded by expansive verandas to minimize solar heat gain.

 The badgheer system was used to facilitate air circulation for cooling.
 This encompassed both windcatchers and wall vents, with the latter being more prevalent in Doha.
 Large open courtyards were integral to promoting air movement within structures.
 Design elements such as horizontal apertures at wall bases and within roof screens generated cooling breezes and air circulation.
 Ornate, perforated gypsum panels served dual purposes, acting as decorative elements while enhancing airflow within domiciles.

 Due to excessive heat from the sun during the summer, some Doha-based building companies implemented various forms of cooling technology to alleviate the extremely torrid climatic conditions in the late 20th century.
 This included creating optical phenomena such as shadows, as well as more expensive techniques like ventilation, coolants, refrigerants, cryogenics, and dehumidifiers.
 Discussions regarding temperature control have also been features of various scheduled events involving large crowds.
 Other initiatives attempt to counter the heat by altering working hours, weather alteration methods such as cloud seeding, and using whiter and brighter construction materials to increase the albedo effects.
 Nonetheless, despite these measures, Doha and other areas of Qatar could become uninhabitable for humans due to climate change by the end of the 21st century.